tylerecouture/sd72-project-elysium/README.md

 # sd72-project-elysium
 The Elysium Fields are a paradise for the heroic and virtuous after death.
 In this case, the death of old student laptops.

+# Creating the image
+ - CUBIC to generate
+ - balenaEtcher to create USB installer

 # Desktop Environment
 - Lubuntu (Ubuntu with LXQt).
 Fast but ugly
 - Linux Mint with Cinnamon - Ideal if it's fast enough